Evilong/android-maps-utils/docs/ArqSoft.md

 The development view illustrates a system from a programmer's perspective and is concerned with software management.
 This view is also known as the implementation view.
 ####Scenarios
 The use cases for this project are few, not because it's a piece of software with little to none features but because it's and extremely focused project that is aimed for Android Developer that want to improve their applications.
-Becase of this, in the following diagram only represent the view of a developer !!!
+Because of this, in the following diagram only represent the view of a developer !!!
 ![alt text] (./images/UseCaseDiagram.png "Scenarios Diagram")